mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-xml-json.md

 One of the reasons JSON might be used is to collect data from the Rhino model to be used in other places.
 Use JSON to store information for a door schedule, or a parts list.
 A report can be created on the name, size and location of all the bitmaps in a model.
 A JSON file can have the endpoints of all the lines in a model representing column or beam connection points.
 JSON files are used in serveral other places and products.
 JSON is also easy to display on dynamic webpages.

-Here is an exmple of a JSON structure describing a medical office st of spaces, taken from a set of polylines off a Rhino floorplan.
+Here is an exmple of a JSON structure describing a medical office, taken from a set of polylines off a Rhino floorplan.
 As you will see in the example, the medical space includes 5 rooms and parking, with square footage and pricing for each dedicated space.

 ```json
 { "office": {